 Some of the Cherokee Indians disobeyed the government decision, however.
 They hid out in the hills between Clingmans Dome and Mount Guyot.
 Here, they managed to survive.
 In 1889, the fifty six thousand acre Qualla Indian Reservation was home to a population of about one thousand people.
-The reservation is located on what is now the park’s southern boundary and is home to over ten thousand of these native people.
+The reservation is located on what is now the park’s southern boundary.
+It's home to over ten thousand of these native people.

 Just like the Cherokee Indians, the pioneers who settled in the Smoky Mountains in the 18th and 19th centuries wanted the fertile valleys for their own.
 Land soon became scarce.
 Those who arrived later had to make their homes along steep slopes.

-Logging in the Great Smoky Mountains came slowly, but by the time it had been around for a while, it had greatly changed the land and life of the people.
+Logging in the Great Smoky Mountains came slowly.
+By the time it had been around for a while, it had greatly changed the land and life of the people.
 Timer was very important to the earliest pioneers.
 They used it for everything; homes, furniture, fences, fuel, and more.
 It wasn’t until the middle of the 19th century that they began cutting it for profit.
 This had very little obvious effect on the forests.
 Men and animals could only carry so much at a time.

 The turn of the century changed things, however.
 There were technological advances and the eastern United States’ need for timber ultimately led to an almost extinction of the southern Appalachian forests.
 It was railroads that were the key to the companies’ huge logging operations.
 They used the rail road tracks to reach deep into the mountains, and this made lumber readily available.
 Steam-powered equipment like log loaders and skidders also helped to create affordable tree removal.

 There were more than fifteen company towns constructed in what is now known as the Great Smoky Mountains National Park.
 There were also a number of sawmills.
 It was then that the mountain people who had once been focused on plowing fields and raising hogs began to change their routines to cutting and sawing logs.
-They abandoned their farms because the attraction of logging was just to great to resist: security and stability of a steady paycheck.
+They abandoned their farms because the attraction of logging.
+It was just to great to resist: security and stability of a steady paycheck.